MeghanConn/SpotiFinds/README.md

-# SpotiFinds
-My Music Blog!
+# SpotiFinds: Meghan's Music Blog
 Hello, I'm Meghan!
 Welcome to my blog, which will be regularly updated with my opinions on the music of today.
 I love rap, alternative and pop music.
 Hope you enjoy tuning in :)
 <!DOCTYPE html>
 <html>